elizabeth-poggie/elizabeth-poggie/_content/notes/27-user-interfaces.md

 Next to the branch name in the bottom left corner there is a cute circular arrow button ♺

 Clicking that button is all you need to do to pull the latest changes.

+# GitLens

+Want to see all the history of a repo at a glance?
+Add the [GitLens — Git supercharged](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension to your VSCode.

+## Line annotations

+You now get historical context about line changes through annotation at the end of the current line and on the status bar :^)

+## Git blame

+Hover over a line annotation and you can see who, what, where, and when that line of code was created.
+Now when things go wrong its easier than ever to blame others for their mistakes ✨

+## GitLens Inspect

+On the Left side of your VSCode, select the `GitLens Inspect` option.
+Here you get rich details and insights to what you're actively working on now :)

+## GitLens Inspect

+On the Left side of your VSCode, select the `GitLens` option.
+Here there are even more features (that i haven't really explored tbh)